 MAKE MORE STATIONS.
 Clear off a counter, table, or set up a card table.
 Decide where misloach manot packages that have been delivered to you will be put on Purim Day.

 PREPARE SUPPLIES.
 Gather supplies for misloach manot.
 Put all bags, boxes, ribbons, and name labels in one place.

 LABEL.
-Have one box or basket for each family member labelled with their name.
+Have one box or basket for each family member labeled with their name.
 Purpose: to have a place to put MMs that get delivered.
 There is nothing worse than family members having misplaced goodies or squabble over whose is whose.

 PUT OUT PAPER AND PENS.
 Set out a pad of paper and pens.
 If things show up when you’re out, someone else can write down who came and what was received.
 In theory, they should put the goodies in the designated family member’s box or basket.

 FOOD OPTIONS FOR PURIM DAY.
 Put out healthy nosh.
 Have apple slices, dried fruit, hard-boiled eggs, mini sandwiches (or whatever else your family likes).
-Purpose: to have ‘grab ‘n go’ options beside candy and junk food.
+Purpose: to have ‘grab ‘n go’ options besides candy and junk food.
 Do this when breakfast is being prepared.

 ACCESSIBLE CLEANING TOOLS.
 Have a trash can and broom easily accessible.
 Prepare for chaos and mess throughout the day, but having these tools on hand will make cleanup easier if you can do a little here and there.
 Have trash bags on-hand

 POST THE SCHEDULE.
-Have tentative schedule posted or notes on your electronic device.
+Have a tentative schedule posted or notes on your electronic device.
 What time is Megila reading?
 What time does the seuda start?
 What time are teachers having students stop by?